R&D Tax Credits

 There are some rules in place regarding what makes a company eligible to claim, namely; the company must be using “science and or technology” in the R&D work, they are “seeking to advance or improve a product, process, service or system”, they “stand the full commercial and financial risk” (of the R&D work), and they are “seeking to overcome technological uncertainty”.
 In saying this, even if your project was unsuccessful, the uncertainties weren’t overcome and the advance was not achieved, you can still claim for the time and money invested in working to overcome those uncertainties.

 Over the years, we have developed and mantained a client-focused approach to claiming R&D Tax Credits.
 We prioritise flexibility and good time-management.
 We aim to take minimal time from the client, and essentially, do the hard work for them.
 Our process works, and is, in part, why we have maintained a 100% success record in our time of providing support in making these claims.

 Our contingent fees are one of the most competitive in the sector, and are reimbursed in the unlikely event that the claim is denied by HMRC.
 There is nothing to pay until an engagement has been formally agreed and it’s success based – ‘no-win-no-fee’!

 After initially confirming eligibility, we identify qualifying R&D expenditure, according to HMRC rules.
 As specialists, we eliminate the chances of error i.e. including incorrect expenditure which fails to qualify as R&D – something that can raise an enquiry with HMRC if not done correctly.

 Calculate qualifying costs

 We calculate and maximise qualifying costs against which you can claim.
-Without specialist advice, there may be a tendency to overestimate / underestimate qualifying costs.
-With detailed knowledge of what does / does not qualify, we can save you time and ensure that you aren’t over / under claiming.
+Without specialist advice, there may be a tendency to over or underestimate qualifying costs.
+With detailed knowledge of what does and does not qualify, we can save you time and ensure that the correct costs are being claimed, and maximised.